yuyang339/cs140e-21spr/labs/0-blink/README.md

         [105660.933050] cp210x 1-2:1.0: cp210x converter detected
         [105660.935793] usb 1-2: cp210x converter now attached to ttyUSB0

-We can see it's connected to `ttyUSB0`
+We can see it's connected to `ttyUSB0`.
+Using `tail -f` lets us see immediately as the log file changes (e.g., when you plug in or pull out your TTL-usb).

 Your system likely has an even better way; so it's worth searching online.